to Experience New York City

 shopping streets.
 New Yorkers call it the Miracle Mile.

-At 57th Street, you'll find Tiffany's and the
+At 57th Street, you reach Tiffany's and the

 Trump Tower.
-Donald Trump and his ever changing family live upstairs.
+Donald Trump and his ever changing family lived in his two-storey penthouse upstairs until he became president.

 and then down to the lower level.
 There you can buy Trump ice cream

-from what may be the most deluxe ice cream shop you've ever seen,
+from what may be the most deluxe ice cream shop you have ever seen,

 as well as other treats.